Yassmine-Yazidi-573/Modeling_Panel_Data/README.md

 ---

-📌 Note: In the code, we used Python’s linearmodels library to estimate all models and perform the Hausman test manually via covariance matrices.
+📌 Note: In your code, we used Python’s linearmodels library to estimate all models and perform the Hausman test manually via covariance matrices.

-Let me know if you’d like a diagram showing the model selection logic flow (e.g., F-test → Hausman test → FE chosen), or help visualizing the coefficients across models
+Let me know if you’d like a diagram showing the model selection logic flow (e.g., F-test → Hausman test → FE chosen), or help visualizing the coefficients across models.